 COVID-19 is a virus that can be in the body for 48 hours before the symptoms appear.
 Symptoms are the ways our body responds to trying to remove and fight viruses.
 COVID-19 is an acute virus that tries to dodge your immune system through entering your respiratory system first before migrating into your epithelial (tissue) cells so that it can rapidly replicate.

-Without testing it would be unwise to give a blanket statement but if you have the above symptoms of a temperature with a continuous cough then it’s highly likely you have coronavirus.
+Without testing it would be unwise to give a blanket statement but if you have the above symptoms of a temperature with a continuous cough, with or without a loss of smell or taste, then it’s highly likely you have coronavirus.
 If you have congestion, and a wet or chesty cough, this may be the usual seasonal influenza type cold.

 Myth - President Trump said that chloroquine/hydroxychloroquine can be used is this correct?

-Chloroquine/hydroxychloroquine is a medication that has been around for many years and is predominantly used to treat malaria.
-Since we’ve been using this medication for some time we know it’s safe for people to use.
+Hydroxychloroquine is a medication that has been around for many years and is predominantly used to treat several conditions.
+Since we’ve been using this medication for some time, we know it’s safe for people to use.
 But is it effective against COVID-19?

 Myth - Coronavirus survives for weeks on some surfaces